TYLPHE/shopping-cart/README.md

 }
 ```

-adding `structuredClone()` to my cart state created a deep copy for my component!
-If you check the link, there's an older way to deep copy by using JSON.parse.
+adding `structuredClone()` to my cart state created a deep copy for my component.
+Then, when I updated the quantity, the subtotal updated too!
+If you check the very helpful link, there's an older way to deep copy by using JSON.parse.

 ### Filtering
 This was not a part of the assignment, but what's an online store without some filtering?
 Originally, I imagined filtering to work out like this: